 In the meantime, there are lots of things I’ll be doing to minimise my pollen exposure too.
 You can read more practical tips about pollen minimisation here: Pollen Allergy: Practical Ways to Reduce Your Hay Fever Symptoms

 I have a lot of experience with dust mites, as two other people in our family have done or are doing immunotherapy for this already.
 So I will keep up the dust mite minimisation too.
-You can read about how our family manages dust mite allergies here – How to get rid of dust mites – practical allergy tips
+You can read about how our family manages dust mite allergies in our post about how to get rid of dust mites.

 More information about hay fever (allergic rhinitis) and allergy testing

 Australia’s National Allergy Strategy recently made a fantastic video about hay fever / allergic rhinitis.
-It goes through symptoms and treatment options and is definitely worth watching: Allergic rhinitis
+It goes through symptoms and treatment options and is definitely worth watching.

 The Australian Society of Clinical Immunology and Allergy also has a helpful fast fact sheet on Hay fever (Allergic Rhinitis) to download.

 You might also like to read our posts: